 The mayor (gradonacalnik) is the municipality's executive body and is elected by direct universal suffrage for a four-year mandate.
 He/she executes decisions made by the local council and submits draft municipal acts to the council.
-The mayor represents the municipality, acts on its behalf and is responsible for the organisation, performance and quality of services of its administration.
-He/she cannot be a local councillor at the same time as mayor.
+The mayor represents the municipality, acts on its behalf and is responsible

 - Urban and spatial planning

 - Environment

 - Local economic development

 - Water supply and treatment

 - Road maintenance

 - Culture

 - Sports and leisure

 - Tourism

 - Social services

 - Health care

 - Child care

-- ▶ Elementary and secondary education
+- Elementary and secondary education

 - Fire services

 - Disaster protection and assistance

 Note: The country's capital, the City of Skopje, is a special unit of local self-government made up of ten independent municipalities.
-The capital's independent municipalities have individual competences, some of which are shared with the City of Skopje, and which sets them apart from the country's remaining 74 municipalities.
+The capital's independent municipalities have individual competences, some of which are shared with Skopje, and which set them apart from the country's remaining 74 municipalities.
 Examples of these shared competences include property tax, road maintenance, urban planning and building permits.